EmilyBlackford/emilyblackford/README.md

 Starting out with my first app was always going to be a challenging experience and I learnt a lot along the way including a lot of very obscure names that exist out there.

-Technologies I used included SwiftUI and SwiftData.
+Technologies I used included SwiftUI and SwiftData for local data persistence, Firebase for analytics and crash reporting, plus a custom TypeScript API backend with AWS services.

 ### 🙇🏼‍♀️ What I learnt:
 - Working with SwiftData
 - Organising Navigation to give a seamless journey through the app